AY2425S2-CS2113-W12-4/tp/docs/team/hansel-k.md

   - Designed a flexible input format allowing optional fields (e.g., category and date).
   - Implemented validation mechanisms to ensure input correctness, prevent invalid markers, and handle edge cases like non-numeric amounts or negative values.
   - Enhanced usability with default values for optional fields (e.g., "Uncategorized" for category and "no date" for date).
-- **Credits:** Utilized Java's standard libraries for string manipulation and error handling.
-Developed a comprehensive validation pipeline to parse and save expense data.

 #### New Feature: Display All Unique Expense Categories [PR #50](https://github.com/AY2425S2-CS2113-W12-4/tp/pull/50)
 - **What it does:** Extracts and displays all unique categories from the expense entries recorded by the user.